d99kris/nmail/README.md

 Indicates whether nmail shall encrypt local address book cache or not.
 Enabling it has some performance impact when starting and exiting nmail (default disabled).

+### assert_abort

+Specifies whether to abort execution (crash) if assertions fail.
+Primarily intended for debugging.

 ### auth